MR-Gullo/latex-beamer/00_Updater-prompt-latex-beamer-v6 copy.md

 ## GUESS Method for Problem Solving

-For all example problems in your "I do, We do, You do" series, structure solutions using the GUESS method.
-Each letter in the acronym should have its own LaTeX block with appropriate formatting:
+For all example problems in your "I do, We do, You do" series, structure solutions using the GUESS method. **Each letter in the acronym should have its own dedicated frame with appropriate formatting to prevent overfull vbox errors:**

+- **Frame 1**: G and U blocks in separate columns within the same frame (Givens in left column, Unknown in right column)
+- **Frame 2**: E block in its own frame (Equation)
+- **Frame 3**: S and S blocks together in one frame (Substitute and Solve)

+**Important**: To avoid LaTeX compilation errors with overfull vbox, each GUESS component must be placed in its own frame as shown in the examples below.

 ```latex
 \begin{columns}[T]